shirok/Gauche-makiki/README.md

 ### Accessing parameters passed by client

+After a handler is selected according to the request url and method, query parameters in the url is parsed and saved in `request-params`.
+(Note: Parameters passed via `POST` request body are not parsed automatically; see *Handling POST request body* below.)

-It is often the case that the server needs to generate the content based on parameters clients provide.
-Those parameters can come from several different sources; most commonly via query parameters in url or form-encoded in POST body, but can also be via request path component (often the case in REST API) or sometimes via cookies or even via request headers.
+It is ofen the case that the server needs to look at several different places to see what parameters the client prodives;
+most commonly they are passed via query parameters in url or form-encoded in POST body, but can also be via request path component (often the case in REST API) or sometimes via cookies or even via request headers.
 The `let-params` macro provides